Tigers hit 4 homers in 1st inning, drill Pirates 11-5

+PITTSBURGH (AP) — Maybe the Detroit Tigers should get four unexpected days off more often.
+Or maybe they should just face a pitching staff in tatters.

-PITTSBURGH (AP) — Niko Goodrum, Miguel Cabrera, C.J.
-Cron and Jeimer Candelario all hit home runs in the first inning against Pittsburgh’s Derek Holland as the Detroit Tigers drilled the Pirates 11-5 on Saturday.
+Either way, Detroit’s struggling offense has found traction in Pittsburgh.
+Niko Goodrum, Miguel Cabrera, C.J.
+Cron and Jeimer Candelario all hit home runs in the first inning against Pirates starter Derek Holland as the Tigers drilled the Pirates 11-5 on Saturday.

-Detroit sent four of Holland’s first 11 pitches over the fence at PNC Park to propel the Tigers to another big offensive outburst against reeling Pittsburgh.
-A night after a 17-13 win in 11 innings, Detroit came out swinging and sent the Pirates their ninth loss in their last 10 games.

-Nine of the Tigers’ 16 hits went for extra bases.
-Their first-inning deluge marked the first they’d gone deep four times in the same inning since they did it on June 1, 2013, against Baltimore.
+Goodrum took the second pitch he saw from Holland (0-1) and sent it into the seats in left field.
+Cabrera did the same two batters later.
+Cron followed with a blast to center.
+Candelario finished it off with a shot that scraped over the all to give Detroit it’s first four-homer inning in seven years.

+“When something like that happens in the game, you can feel it in the dugout,” Cron said.
+“People get excited and want to step up and do the same thing.
+It just snowballed.
+We all got some good pitches to hit and it was a fun first inning for sure.”

 Cabrera got three hits, including his 481st career home run.
 The 37-year-old also drove in three runs to move him past Hall of Famer Jim Thome and into 24th on the all-time list with 1,701.
 Hall of Famer Reggie Jackson is next with 1,702.